North-East Lattice Paths Avoiding $k$ Collinear Points via Satisfiability: Satisfiability Solving

 \section{Satisfiability Solving}

-The Boolean Satisfiability problem (SAT) asks whether a Boolean formula admits an assignment of truth values to its variables making the formula evaluate to true.
+The Boolean satisfiability problem (SAT) asks whether a Boolean formula admits an assignment of truth values to its variables making the formula evaluate to true.
 It was the first problem proven to be NP-complete~\cite{Cook1971}, and it remains a cornerstone of computational complexity theory.
 Over the last several decades, an active research community has developed increasingly efficient SAT solvers.
 Modern SAT solvers require the input formula to be specified in a format known as conjunctive normal form (CNF) defined in terms of literals and clauses.
 A \emph{literal} is a Boolean variable $p$ or its negation $\lnot p$.
 A \emph{clause} is a disjunction of literals.
 A formula is in \emph{CNF} if it is a conjunction of clauses.
-For example, $(p \lor q) \land (p) \land (\lnot p \lor q)$ is in CNF and contains three clauses, the second of which is a \emph{unit clause} (consists of a single literal).
+For example, $(p \lor q) \land (p) \land (\lnot p \lor q)$ is in CNF and contains three clauses, the second of which is a \emph{unit clause} (consisting of a single literal).
 We may also use the implication connective to express clauses with the understanding that $p\limp q$ is shorthand for $\lnot p\lor q$.
-A \emph{satisfying assignment} of a formula is a true/false assignment to the variables of the formula such that the whole formula evaluates to true under that truth assignment (i.e., every clause evaluates to true under the truth assignment).
+A \emph{satisfying assignment} of a formula is a true/false assignment to the variables of the formula such that the whole formula evaluates to true under that truth assignment (i.e., every clause contains at least one literal assigned to true).

 To apply a SAT solver to a search problem, the problem must be encoded as a CNF formula in such a way that the search problem has a solution if and only if the CNF formula has a satisfying assignment (i.e., the formula is \emph{satisfiable}).
 Moreover, it should be possible to take a satisfying assignment of the formula and translate it into a solution of the search problem.
 Conversely, if the SAT solver determines the CNF formula has no satisfying assignment (i.e., the formula is \emph{unsatisfiable}) this implies the search problem has no solution.